Dungan Revolt (1862–1877): Shaanxi

+Gansu

 In 1867 the Qing government sent one of its most capable commanders, General Zuo Zongtang—who had been instrumental in putting down the Taiping Rebellion—to Shaanxi.
 Zuo's approach was to pacify the region by promoting agriculture, especially the growing of cotton and grain, as well as supporting orthodox Confucian education.
 Due to the region's extreme poverty, Zuo had to rely on financial support from outside Northwestern China.

 Zuo Zongtang called on the government to "support the armies in the northwest with the resources of the southeast", and arranged the finances of his planned expedition to conquer Gansu by obtaining loans worth millions of taels from foreign banks in the southeastern provinces.
 The loans from the banks would be paid back by fees and taxes levied by Chinese authorities on goods imported through their ports.
 Zuo also arranged for massive amounts of supplies to be available before he would go on the offensive.

 Ten thousand of the old Hunan Army troops commanded by General Zeng Guofan, were dispatched by him under Gen. Liu Songshan to Shaanxi to help General Zuo, who had already raised a 55,000-man army in Hunan before he began the final push to reconquer Gansu from the Dungan rebels.
 They participated along with other regional armies (the Sichuan, Anhui and Henan Armies also joined the battle).

 Quarters for Qing troops in Gansu, 1875.